techreturners/introduction-to-test-doubles-java/activities/activity_4.md

 ### 🥳 Wow!
 You finished Activity 4!
 The next activity is the final activity!

 You can now head over to [Activity 5 - Test Doubles - Spy](activity_5.md).

+---

+### Key Study Notes

+☑️ A Stub is an object designed with methods returning hardcoded/pre-defined responses.
+We replace the real-life functionality to provide the values we need for testing purposes.